Relationship between productivity, salaries and competitiveness for sustainable economic development

 Unequal bargaining power between employers and employees can weaken the transmission of productivity to wages.

-Labor, union, and economic policies also play a key role in ensuring that productivity increases translate into wage improvements.
+Labor, union and economic policies also play a key role in ensuring that productivity increases translate into wage improvements.

 Business productivity and competitiveness

-The productivity It is crucial for companies to increase their competitiveness by improving the quality of their products and reducing costs.
+The productivity it is crucial for companies to increase their competitiveness by improving the quality of their products and reducing costs.
 This allows them to offer better options in the market.

 How productivity influences quality and costs